MIPS Eligibility Lookup

 - Advanced APM Participation: If an eligible clinician is a part of an Advanced APM, then they are exempt from MIPS reporting.
 Current examples of APMs are Accountable Care Organizations (ACO), Patient Centered Medical Homes, and bundled payment models.

-If you’re exempt from MIPS for Performance Year 2018, you are not required to participate.
-However, you are encouraged to check your participation eligibility status again at the end of 2018 if you’ve made any changes that may change your eligibility status.
+If you are exempt from MIPS for Performance Year 2019, you are not required to participate.
+You may opt-in or voluntarily report under certain circumstances.
+You are encouraged to check your participation eligibility status again at the end of 2019 if you’ve made any changes that may change your eligibility status.

 Clinicians Participating in Advanced APMs